beaker-project/beaker/documentation/user-guide/systems.rst

 Some systems may need a driver disk to be able to install certain releases.
-In order to use a driver disk you need to host the driver disk under the tftp server so that it's available during netboot.
+In order to use a driver disk you need to host the driver disk under the TFTP server so that it's available during netboot.
 You also need to tell Beaker which families the driver disk is needed for.

 -  First step is to install the driver disk on your lab controller(s).